jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

                 wake_time='3:30',
                 sleep_time='2:59'
             ),
-            '0:31'
+            '00:31'
         )

-  the terminal shows an :doc:`/exceptions/AssertionError` since ``1:-29`` is not equal to ``0:31``
+  the terminal shows an :doc:`/exceptions/AssertionError` since ``01:-29`` is not equal to ``00:31``

   .. code-block:: python

-    AssertionError: '1:-29' != '0:31'
+    AssertionError: '01:-29' != '00:31'

 * To calculate a difference between hours and minutes I need to do the following

-  - convert timestamp to total minutes for each timestamp given by multiplying the hour by 60 and adding the minutes
+  - convert each timestamp given to total minutes by multiplying the hour by 60 and adding the minutes
   - subtract total ``wake_time`` minutes from total ``sleep_time`` minutes
-  - convert the difference between total ``wake_time`` minutes and total ``sleep_time`` minutes to hours and minutes
   - return the difference between total ``wake_time`` and ``sleep_time`` as hours and minutes

 * I add these steps to the ``duration`` function keeping the original solution that has worked so far until all the tests pass

   .. code-block:: python